twillis209/zinb_analysis/svenssonApproach/notes.md

+# TODO (delete me)

+* Write up details of technology used to generate all data
+* Download a couple of droplet-based data sets and see if we can generate good fits without any filtering
+* Find out how to fit ZINB; will try to stay in Python for now with `statsmodels`, but having difficulty atm
+* Find a labelled data set

 # Plan

 The plan is to run Svenssons's analysis on the (real) data sets of Risso et al. 2018.
 Not sure about the simulated data yet.